markosski/markosski/README.md

 ## Hi there 👋

+Hi!
+My name is Marcin.
+I’m a Software technologist working mostly in the world of big data and distribued systems.

+- 🔭 I’m currently working on GossipGrid - a distributed KV database
+- 🌱 I’m currently learning Rust programming language
+- 📫 How to reach me: [@markosski on X](https://x.com/martez81)
+- 😄 Pronouns: Your/Majesty
+- ⚡ Fun fact: TBD

 <!--
 **markosski/markosski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.